WNS Cares Foundation partners with Hyderabad city security council to educate children on cyber safety

 - NITI Aayog to Launch Second Edition of India Innovation Index 2020 Tomorrow

-- Niti Aayog To Leverage Monitoring Mechanism Of Global Multidimensional Poverty Index

-Hyderabad (Telangana) [India], February 4 (ANI/BusinessWire India): WNS Cares Foundation (WCF), the CSR arm of WNS today announced that it has partnered with the Hyderabad City Security Council (HCSC) to empower children with knowledge on relevant topics around cybersafety and digital education through its CyberSmart platform.
+Hyderabad (Telangana)/Mumbai (Maharashtra) [India], February 4 (ANI/BusinessWire India): WNS Cares Foundation (WCF), the CSR arm of WNS today announced that it has partnered with the Hyderabad City Security Council (HCSC) to empower children with knowledge on relevant topics around cybersafety and digital education through its CyberSmart platform.

 In the first phase, HCSC will introduce the CyberSmart portal in 100 private and public schools in and around Hyderabad.
 In subsequent phases, HCSC will involve more schools with the intent of spreading awareness around cybersafety, especially among children.